OotyOoty

 }

-The schema does three things: it tells the AI client what's expected (reducing hallucinated parameters), it provides a first line of validation before your code runs, and it limits the attack surface for adversarial inputs.
+The schema does three things: tells the AI client what's expected (reducing hallucinated parameters), provides a first line of validation before your code runs, and limits the attack surface for adversarial inputs.

-Validate against the schema in your server code, not just in the schema declaration.
-Don't trust that the client has enforced schema constraints -- validate them yourself.
+Validate against the schema in your server code too.
+Don't trust that the client has enforced schema constraints.

 If you're building MCP infrastructure for enterprise customers, SOC 2 Type II is the most relevant compliance framework.
-SOC 2 evaluates security controls across five trust service criteria: Security, Availability, Processing Integrity, Confidentiality, and Privacy.
+It evaluates security controls across five trust service criteria: Security, Availability, Processing Integrity, Confidentiality, and Privacy.

-The security controls described in this guide -- access controls, audit logging, encryption, rate limiting, vulnerability management -- are directly relevant to SOC 2 Security criteria.
-If SOC 2 is a goal, implement these controls systematically and document them.
+Every control described in this guide (access controls, audit logging, encryption, rate limiting, vulnerability management) maps directly to SOC 2 Security criteria.
 The audit is primarily about demonstrating that controls are in place and operating consistently over time.
+If SOC 2 is on your roadmap, implement these controls systematically and document them from the start.

 The 10-Point Security Checklist